Thank you for reading our post, please rate this article at the end.

 We’re sure that the term ‘depression kills’ isn’t foreign to you.
 Did you know that hiking is one proven method of curbing depression?
 If not, now you know.

 Research indicates that using hiking as a form of therapy helps people suffering from depression.
-It inspires people to see the positive sides of life and lead a more active and happy life.
+It inspires people to see the positive sides of life and to lead more active, happier lives.

 Controlling diabetes

-Well, hiking assists in giving your muscles workouts.
-These workouts are important in sapping glucose from the bloodstream to provide your body with the required energy.
+Well, hiking helps your muscles get a workout.
+These workouts are important for sapping glucose from the bloodstream to provide your body with the energy it needs.

 Boosts creativity

 Research has indicated that spending most of your time outside increases your attention span and problem-solving skills by 50%.
-This effect is brought about by spending a lot of time outside technology because hikers spend most of their time away from technology.
+This effect is brought about by spending a lot of time away from technology, as hikers do.

 Another separate study by Stanford University showed that walking activates the creative juices.
-People who walk a lot are likelier to be creative than those who sit.
+People who walk a lot are more likely to be creative than those who sit.

 Spending time with nature